. . . an important question if you are the seller

 Although I am an advocate for Bond for Deed, the only buyer I would ask my seller to consider, is the buyer with relatively good credit, whose finance issues will be resolved in a foreseeable amount of time.
 For example:

 - I set up a bond for deed for a client who had to wait for a bankruptcy to ‘age’ before they could get financing.
-What made the deal look good was that their current credit had been nothing but good since the bankruptcy … It’s all about being able to show the seller that it’s more of a timing issue, not a poor credit issue.
+What made the deal look good was that their current credit had been nothing but good since the bankruptcy … It’s all about being able to show the seller that it’s more of a timing issue, not poor credit.

 - I even had a buyer couple who both had good jobs, but NO CREDIT….
 When I asked how they’d bought their last car, they answered, CASH.
 Now, cash might be king at the casino, but it’s not king at your local mortgage company.
 We put together a Bond for Deed.
 Then they each got a secured credit card.
 In no time they had established credit with the bureaus, and the third party escrow company also became a credit source for them….
 In only a couple of years, they were able to get an independent 30-yr mortgage of their own.